HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 -[Nick Barkas](mailto:barkasn@broadinstitute.org)

 ## Motivation
-The current DCP model or process has a scope of one bundle, which contain a single an assay or analysis.
+The current DCP model or process has a scope of one bundle, which contain a single assay or analysis.
 The is no mechanism to know when a group of bundles that need to be processed together have been ingested or to trigger that processing.
-This restriction that data processing is linear and independent based on ingestion packaging causes multiple problems, as outline in this section.
+This restriction that data processing is linear and independent based on ingestion packaging causes multiple problems, as outlined in this section.

 ### Multi-input analysis
 Analysis pipelines may require input from multiple different assays.
-In order to run such analysis, they must be triggered while all input data is available.
+In order to run such analyses, they must be triggered only when all input data is available.
 The current mechanism of bundle notifications is not effective when data spans multiple bundles because there is no clear set of rules to identify the bundles that need to be co-processed.
 Limiting the downstream process to the scope of a single bundle requires the ingest process to define the scope of the processing without any foreknowledge of future processes needs.

 An immediate need to for analysis pipelines to process 10X V2 scRNA-seq datasets that span multiple bundles exists.
 The need for co-processing multiple bundles is not however limited to this scenario and extends to any other NGS modality that involves repeated sequencing of the same library.
-Furthermore the need to co-process data may extend to other data modalities that the project will accept in the future.
+Furthermore, the need to co-process data may extend to other data modalities that the project will accept in the future.

-In the future, there maybe a need to run analysis processes that were input sets span multiple projects.
+In the future, there may be a need to run analysis processes where input sets span multiple projects.
 A mechanism to specify processing data collections that are not restricted to a single project or submissions will be required to implement this type of analysis.

 ### Algorithmic complexity and performance

 Producing combined metadata or data from multiple assay bundles using the bundle event system results in O(N^2) algorithmic complexity.
 As each bundle event arrives, it must be combined with accumulated metadata from previous bundles.
 Additionally, there is a race condition on reading and writing the accumulated the results that must be handled.

 This impacts the data browser creating project metadata TSVs and normalized JSON files, and the matrix service creating pre-built project matrices.

 *[TODO: is the query service impacted?]*

 ### Data consistency

 Consistency and completeness across a data set is an important attribute of an atlas.
 An incomplete data set may result in misinterpretation of data or missed discoveries.
 Currently, the DCP has no way to indicate data completeness beyond a bundle.
 The consumer API and data browser don't have the knowledge to indicate a project submissions is incomplete.
 This information is only available within ingest, with no way to communicate submission status to other components.

 ### Data set quality control